 Kyoto is a very walkable city.
 With only a day in the city, you'll have no trouble exploring the local sights.
 It's one of the most walkable cities in Japan and there are many sidewalks and pedestrian-friendly areas.

 As a popular city, Kyoto offers a large number of activities and attractions for visitors.
 So with a weekend, you'll probably feel rushed to see the main attractions.
-You really need more time to appreciate everything that the cultural city has to offer.
+You really need more time to appreciate everything that the historic city has to offer.
 Many visitors prefer to have two to three days to fully enjoy the city.
 If you have a weekend or less, we still have some great ideas for what to do while you're in town.

 Eikando Temple, Kyoto, Japan